sulaiman247/alx-low_level_programming/README.md

-this is all my codes as a c language beginner
+this is a project about printf